 - 170 V Max Operating Voltage

-Two cables are available to convert the MMCX output of the photodetectors sold above to BNC or SMA male connectors.
-The CA3339 cable features a male BNC termination while the CA3439 has a male SMA termination.
-Both cables are 1 m (39") long.
+These cables convert the MMCX output of the photodetectors sold above to BNC or SMA male connectors.
+The CA3339 (1 m long) and CA3272 (1.8 m long) cables feature a male BNC termination while the CA3439 (1 m long) has a male SMA termination.